zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

           owner name as the mail exchange name (i.e. do not follow any CNAME).
        3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
-       4. Disregard any A or AAAA records outside the Answer section.
-       5. If all MX have been processed and neither A or AAAA record was returned for any mail exchange then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+       4. If all MX have been processed and neither A or AAAA record was returned for any mail exchange then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
-   14. If no *[RNAME_MAIL_DOMAIN_INVALID]* has not been emitted, then emit *[RNAME_RFC822_VALID]* for that RNAME.
+   14. If no *[RNAME_MAIL_DOMAIN_INVALID]* has been emitted, then emit *[RNAME_RFC822_VALID]* for that RNAME.